hindutva/hindutva.github.io/content/main/tattvam/deva/hierarchy/polycentrism.md

 title: Polycentrism
 ---

-Polycentrism is one way the harmony among the deva-s manifests itself.
+Polycentrism is one way the strong harmony among the deva-s manifests itself.

 ## Definition
 - "Polytheism can be understood in terms of all Gods being inherent in *each* God, rather than all Gods being inherent in *one* God.
 Some authors use the term "polycentric polytheism" to refer to this understanding." - Edward Butler